BCLab-UNM/SwarmBaseCode-ROS/README.md

 2. 3D .STL models for the physical Swarmie build
 3. Bash shell scripts for initializing simulated Swarmies in the Gazebo simulator, as well as physical Swarmies

 Please submit bug reports for Swarmathon-ROS through GitHub's Issues system.
-For any other other questions regarding the Swarmathon-ROS code base, please visit the forums on the [NASA Swarmathon website](http://www.nasaswarmathon.com).
+For all other questions regarding the Swarmathon-ROS code base, please visit the forums on the [NASA Swarmathon website](http://www.nasaswarmathon.com).

 ### Quick Start Installation Guide